hguoTTT/Interactive-Lab-Hub/Lab 4/README.md

 Document all the prototypes and iterations you have designed and worked on!
 Again, deliverables for this lab are writings, sketches, photos, and videos that show what your prototype:

+When I was explorying this version of the prototype, I first experiented using the screen from the pi.
+I quickly realized that the screen was too small, and it feels really awkward to use the device.
+The following device is the second iteration, where I used a phone screen as a substitute.

 Below is an image:
 ![Test Image 1](unknown.png)
 Below is an interaction (took the phone away because I needed it to film :(